Summer Reading Program

 The Summer Reading program at public libraries encourages children, youth and families to read and helps children maintain reading skills.
 To support Summer Reading, the Library of Michigan is a member of the Collaborative Summer Library Program (CSLP).

-Upcoming CSLP Slogans are as follows:
+Upcoming CSLP Slogans, Themes, & Artists are as follows:

-Webinars for 2017 Summer Reading
+Webinar for 2017 Summer Reading

 Monday, January 9, 2017